paigeweber13/fast-lu-decomposition/README.md

     cd ..
     make

-you may also run `make test` to compile and run in one command.
+You may then run using `./lu-decomp`.
+Alternatively, you may also run `make test` to compile and run in one command.

 ## Guidance from professor:
  * Problem: Solve Ax = b.